massinissasml-google/accelerated-platforms/docs/platforms/cws/images/reference-architecture.md

 ## Architectural Design

-### 1. Identity Federation & Secure Access (Okta & IAP)
+### 1. Identity Federation (Okta & Cloud Identity)
 * **Identity Provider (IdP)**: Corporate user accounts are managed in an external IdP (Okta), federated with Google Cloud Identity for Single Sign-On (SSO).
-* **Identity-Aware Proxy (IAP) for Web Traffic**: Natively managed by the Google Cloud Workstations service.
-GWS proxies HTTP/HTTPS traffic to the workstation container, enforcing access control based on user identity and IAM roles (`roles/workstations.user`) without manual IAP configuration.
+* **Workstations Access Management**: Secure access is managed by the Google Cloud Workstations service.
+It intercepts incoming HTTP/HTTPS connections, validates the user's federated identity, and verifies they hold the necessary IAM role (`roles/workstations.user`) before proxying traffic to the workstation VM instance.
-* **IAP TCP Forwarding for SSH Traffic**: Configured via Terraform.
-A firewall rule (`google_compute_firewall.iap-allow`) is deployed in the VPC to allow Google IAP forwarding IP ranges to establish SSH tunnels (port 22) to the workstation VM instances.

 ### 2. Multi-Project and Peering Layout
 * **Host Project (Shared VPC)**: Centralizes networking.
 The workstation VMs consume internal IP addresses in a Shared VPC subnet.